How Much Sugar Can People With Diabetes Have a Day?

 • Women: 25 grams (equivalent to 100 calories or six teaspoons' worth)

 However, other government agencies are more lax.
-The Centers for Disease Control and Prevention (CDC) recommends getting no more than 10% of your total daily calories from added sugar, which comes out to 50 grams of added sugar (equivalent to 200 calories or 12 teaspoons' worth) on a 2,000-calorie diet.
-For reference, a typical 12-ounce can of sugar-sweetened soda has more than 30 grams of sugar.4,5
+The Centers for Disease Control and Prevention (CDC) recommends getting no more than 10% of your total daily calories from added sugar, which comes out to 50 grams of added sugar (equivalent to 200 calories or 12 teaspoons' worth) on a 2,000-calorie diet.6 For reference, a typical 12-ounce can of sugar-sweetened soft drink has more than 30 grams of sugar.7

-Remember that these guidelines only make recommendations for added sugar, not natural or total sugars, and many nutrient-dense whole foods you want to include in your diet, such as fruits, vegetables, and dairy products, contain natural sugars.
+Remember that these guidelines only make recommendations for added sugar, not natural or total sugars.
+Many nutrient-dense whole foods that offer various health benefits, such as fruits, vegetables, and dairy products, contain natural sugars and may be beneficial to your diet.

-While we know that people with diabetes need to keep total sugar intake low, there aren't specific guidelines for how much diabetics should aim for each day.
-Everyone is different, and how one food affects your blood glucose levels can differ from another person's reaction.
-That's why it's so important to work with your diabetes care team to figure out the best way to keep your blood sugar levels in a healthy range.
+While people with diabetes need to keep their total sugar intake low, there aren't specific guidelines for how much they should aim for each day.
+Everyone is different, and how one food affects their blood glucose levels can differ from another person's reaction.
+That's why it's so important to work with their diabetes care team to figure out the best way to keep their blood sugar levels in a healthy range.

 • Anything ending with "ose," such as fructose, sucrose, dextrose, and maltose